Step-by-Step Guide For Installing GitLab on Rocky Linux 9

 A Comprehensive Guide For Installing GitLab on Rocky Linux 9

-Before you start your GitLab setup, you must access your server as a non-root user with sudo privileges and set up a basic firewall.
+Before starting Installing GitLab on Rocky Linux 9, you must access your server as a non-root user with sudo privileges and set up a basic firewall.
 For this purpose, you can check the Rocky Linux 9 Initial Setup Guide.

 Also, you need a domain name that is pointed to your server’s IP address.